pagkly/Zed/Investopedia3/Data Warehousing Understanding Electronic Storage.md

 ## Special Considerations: Data Mining

-Businesses might warehouse data for use in exploration and [data mining](https://www.investopedia.com/terms/d/datamining.asp), looking for patterns of information that will help them improve their business processes.
+Businesses might warehouse data for use in exploration and [[data mining]](https://www.investopedia.com/terms/d/datamining.asp), looking for patterns of information that will help them improve their business processes.
 A good data warehousing system can also make it easier for different departments within a company to access each other's data.

 For example, a data warehouse might allow a company to easily assess the sales team's data and help to make decisions about how to improve sales or streamline the department.
 The business might choose to focus on its customers’ spending habits to better position its products and increase sales.